 Cast Beyond the Fish

-Redfish can be cautious if a lure lands too close or too abruptly.
+Redfish can become wary if a lure lands too close or too abruptly.
 When possible, cast past the school or feeding lane and bring the lure through the strike zone.
 This often looks more natural and reduces the chance of spooking the fish.

 Keep Moving if the Bite Stops

 Braunig redfish may shift quickly.
 If you stop getting bites, do not assume the lake has gone dead.
-It may simply mean the school moved.
+The school may simply have moved.
 Recheck the area, watch your electronics, and be prepared to reposition.

 Match the Depth

 Some days fish are shallow and visible.
 Other days they suspend or hold deeper.
-The same lure can be effective in both cases, but the retrieve and presentation should change.
-Shallow fish may prefer faster retrieves or a higher running bait, while deeper fish may respond better to slow, controlled presentations.
+The same lure can work in both cases, but the retrieve and presentation should change.
+Shallow fish may prefer a faster retrieve or a higher-running bait, while deeper fish may respond better to slower, more deliberate presentations.

 Watch for Bait Activity

 Perhaps the clearest sign of productive water is bait.
-If the fish finder shows dense bait schools, or if you see nervous water, surface dimples, or birds working, you are probably near fish.
-Redfish rarely stay far from food for long.
+If your fish finder shows dense bait schools, or if you see nervous water, surface dimples, or birds working, you are probably near fish.
+Redfish rarely remain far from food for long.

 Seasonal Patterns That Matter